OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 # Develop Office Add-ins

-Office Add-ins can extend the UI and functionality of Office applications and interact with content in Office documents.
-You can use familiar web technologies to create Office Add-ins that extend and interact with Word, Excel, PowerPoint, OneNote, Project, or Outlook, and your solution can run in Office across multiple platforms, including Windows, Mac, iPad, and in a browser.
-This article provides an introduction to developing Office Add-ins.
+Office Add-ins extend the UI and functionality of Office applications and interact with content in Office documents.
+You'll use familiar web technologies to create Office Add-ins that extend and interact with Word, Excel, PowerPoint, OneNote, Project, or Outlook.
+The add-ins you build can run in Office across multiple platforms, including Windows, Mac, iPad, and in a browser.
+This article is an introduction to developing Office Add-ins.

 > [!TIP]
-> If you haven't already done so, please review [Office Add-ins platform overview](../overview/office-add-ins.md) for information that sets context for the topics covered in this article.
+> Please review [Office Add-ins platform overview](../overview/office-add-ins.md) for information that sets context for the topics covered in this article.

 ## Core development concepts

-As described in [Office Add-ins platform overview](../overview/office-add-ins.md), an Office Add-in consists of two parts:
+An Office Add-in consists of two parts:

 - The add-in manifest (an XML file) that defines the settings and capabilities of the add-in.

 - The web application that defines the UI and functionality of add-in components such as task panes, content add-ins, and dialog boxes.

-The web application can use the Office JavaScript API to interact with content in the Office document where the add-in is running, and can also do other things that web applications typically do, like call external web services, facilitate user authentication, and more.
+The web application uses the Office JavaScript API to interact with content in the Office document where the add-in is running.
+Your add-in can also do other things that web applications typically do, like call external web services, facilitate user authentication, and more.

 ### Defining an add-in's settings and capabilities

 An Office Add-in's manifest (an XML file) defines the settings and capabilities of the add-in.
-You can configure the manifest to specify things such as:
+You'll configure the manifest to specify things such as:

-- Metadata that describes the add-in (for example, ID, version, description, display name, default locale)
+- Metadata that describes the add-in (for example, ID, version, description, display name, default locale).
-- The Office applications where the add-in will run
+- Office applications where the add-in will run.
-- Permissions that the add-in requires
+- Permissions that the add-in requires.
-- How the add-in integrates with Office, including any custom UI that the add-in creates (for example, custom tabs, ribbon buttons)
+- How the add-in integrates with Office, including any custom UI that the add-in creates (for example, custom tabs, ribbon buttons).
-- Location of images that the add-in uses for branding and command iconography
+- Location of images that the add-in uses for branding and command iconography.
-- Dimensions of the add-in (for example, dimensions for content add-ins, requested height for Outlook add-ins)
+- Dimensions of the add-in (for example, dimensions for content add-ins, requested height for Outlook add-ins).
-- Rules that specify when the add-in activates in the context of a message or appointment (for Outlook add-ins only)
+- Rules that specify when the add-in activates in the context of a message or appointment (for Outlook add-ins only).

 For detailed information about the manifest, see [Office Add-ins XML manifest](add-in-manifests.md).

+### Interacting with content in an Office document

+An Office Add-in can use the Office JavaScript APIs to interact with content in the Office document where the add-in is running.

 ### Extending the Office UI

 An Office Add-in can extend the Office UI by using add-in commands and HTML containers such as task panes, content add-ins, or dialog boxes.

-- [Add-in commands](../design/add-in-commands.md) can be used to add custom tabs, buttons, or menus to the default ribbon in Office, or to extend the default context menu that appears when users right-click text in an Office document or an object in Excel.
+- [Add-in commands](../design/add-in-commands.md) can be used to add custom tabs, buttons, and menus to the default ribbon in Office, or to extend the default context menu that appears when users right-click text in an Office document or an object in Excel.
 When users select an add-in command, they initiate the task that the add-in command specifies, such as running JavaScript code, opening a task pane, or launching a dialog box.

 - HTML containers like [task panes](../design/task-pane-add-ins.md), [content add-ins](../design/content-add-ins.md), and [dialog boxes](../design/dialog-boxes.md) can be used to display custom UI and expose additional functionality within an Office application.
 The content and functionality of each task pane, content add-in, or dialog box derives from a web page that you specify.
-Those web pages can use the Office JavaScript API to interact with content in the Office document where the add-in is running, and can also do other things that web applications typically do, like call external web services, facilitate user authentication, and more.
+Those web pages can use the Office JavaScript API to interact with content in the Office document where the add-in is running, and can also do other things that web pages typically do, like call external web services, facilitate user authentication, and more.

 The following image shows an add-in command in the ribbon, a task pane to the right of the document, and a dialog box floating over the document.